Nicholas Burrowes: Who Chose this Environment for Your Brand?

 Who Actually Made This Decision?

-When I ask brands about their Meta spend, the answer is usually a version of the same thing: a digital agency manages it, the dashboard looks fine, the CPM is efficient.
+When I ask brands about their Meta spend, the answer is usually a version of the same thing: a digital agency manages it, the dashboard looks great, the CPM is efficient.

 Efficient at appearing in front of people, yes.
-Efficient at what that appearance does to your brand — that's a different question entirely, and one most digital agencies aren't incentivised to ask.
-Their model rewards volume and retention of budget, not interrogation about context or positioning.
+Efficient at what that appearance does to your brand - that's a different question entirely, and one most digital agencies aren't incentivised to ask.
+For many the model rewards volume and retention of budget, not interrogation about context or positioning.

 So here's the question I'd put to any marketing manager running Marketplace placements right now: did you choose this environment, or did someone you pay choose it for you?